Stem Cell Therapy For Autism – Family Testimonials

 In ASD it is proposed that there is an imbalance in the innate and adaptive immunity.
 Meaning there’s an alteration leading to the body to be in a pro-inflammatory state.
 Transplanted stem cells are able to increase anti-inflammatory cytokine production.
 This is done through multiple mechanisms of actions:

 - Paracrine secretion of several anti-inflammatory and survival-promoting molecules (ie, VEGF, HGF, BDNF, NGF)

 - Hypoimmunogenic and immunosuppressive properties

-This therapy is the most highly sophisticated treatment for autoimmune disease management since it not only “manages” the pain and symptoms of autoimmune diseases but also heals and regenerates the tissue naturally.
+Stem cell therapy is the most highly sophisticated treatment for autoimmune disease management since it modulates the immune system, turns off the autoimmune process of pro-inflammatory to anti-inflammatory, and also heals and regenerates the tissue naturally.
 There’s an intricate process called the Th1 and Th2 immune response which is out of balance in autoimmune disease.
-Stem cell, aka medicinal signaling cells, signal the immune system to become balanced through an increase of Th3, Th17, and T-regulatory cells.
+Stem cells, aka medicinal signaling cells, signal the immune system to become balanced through an increase of Th3, Th17, and T-regulatory cells.
 This is just a small fraction of what’s going on when this amazing medicine is put in our body.

 For the technically minded patients, MSCs inhibit autoimmune innate immune activation by blocking dendritic cell maturation, suppressing macrophage activation, and producing IL-1 antagonist and IL10 which block antigen presentation and perpetuating autoimmunity.
 These are just some of the known mechanisms.
 Also, an increase in T-reg cells helps balance the immune system and keeps it out of a pro-inflammatory state.